 Monofocal IOLs have been used extensively in cataract surgery and clear lens exchange.
-They offer excellent vision and contrast sensitivity and have low instances of vision disturbances such as halos and glares.
+They offer excellent vision and contrast sensitivity and have low instances of vision disturbances such as halos and glare.

 However, because monofocals are designed to focus only at one distance, you will likely need glasses for up-close tasks such as reading fine print and working at a computer (but monovision can help with your near vision).